Skip to content

 • Bookmark: Save and organize regions of interest for later review.

-• History: Keeps a chronological log of your actions within the session.
+• History: Browse/search a chronological log of your actions within the session.
+Note: The search bar in this view is specific to the session history.

-• DataHub: Interface to external data sources and repositories.
+• DataHub: Open DataHub in a new window to explore external RNA sources and repositories.

 • Annotation Channel